eemebarbe/react-firebase-essentials/README.md

 - Requires very few dependencies.
 - Dark Mode!
 You gotta have dark mode!

-**Getting set up** (because we're using both the Create-React-App CLI and the Firebase CLI, the order you do these really matters!):
+**Getting set up:** (because we're using both the Create-React-App CLI and the Firebase CLI, the order you do these really matters!)

 1. Make sure you have both Create-React-App and the Firebase CLI installed.
-Create a new project in the Firebase console and _make sure_ you go into project settings and choose a GCP resource location under the general tab.
+Create a new project in the Firebase console and **make sure** you go into project settings and choose a GCP resource location under the general tab.
 2. Clone the project and `npm i`.
-3. Set up Firebase with `firebase init`.
-IMPORTANT: When prompted, never overwrite any of the files.
-When asked, "What to you want to use as your public directory?", enter `build`.
+3. Set up Firebase with `firebase init`. **IMPORTANT:** When prompted, never overwrite any of the files.
+When asked, "What do you want to use as your public directory?", enter `build`.
 4. Copy the contents from `.env_template.txt` and create an `.env.production.local` and put your Firebase keys there.
 Be sure to create an `.env.development.local` for working locally as well.
 5. Go into `public/firebase-messaging-sw.js` and manually change the messagingSenderId, which will be the same as `REACT_APP_FIREBASE_MESSAGING_ID` in your `.env` files.
 6. Enable Facebook, Google, and Email/Password authentication in the Firebase console.
 When enabling "Email/Password", be sure to enable "Email link" as well.
 (OAuth with Facebook and Google will require some additional steps, outlined when you view each method in the Firebase authentication console)